sudiptog81/sql2geojson/README.md

 > npm start

-Server listening on port 5000 # port can be changed on line 343 of server.js
+Server listening on port 5000 # port can be changed on line 7 or 334 of server.js
 ```

 For a working example, import the inscluded ESRI shapefiles into your geodatabase.